paulJRCurtis/risk-lab-site/content/4-detective-controls-config/2a-notifications/_index.md

 ![SNS Topics](sns-email.png?width=300px&classes=shadow)

 {{% notice note %}}
 Throughout the rest of this lab keep an eye on your email to see the notifications come through.
+In a production environment you would not use this type of notification, but you may do something similar to send data to a SOC or automation.
 {{% /notice %}}

 #### 5. Return to Config ####